CEIDatUGA/COVID-19-DATA/README.md

 **us-airports.csv**: list and location of airports in the US

+**us-early-linelist/US_early_linelist.xlsx**: Individual infection histories of US COVID19 cases from early in the outbreak that were manually collected from media reports.

 ## Georgia Data

 **ga-county-intervention-data/countyInterventionTimeSeries.csv**: Reshaped version of longFormStateInterventions.csv that includes the intervention status of all US states on each date since the beginning of the outbreak.
 Updated daily. </br>